 Microsoft announced a new round of layoffs.
 Around 7.800 employees will leave the company, most of which are part of the telephone development department.

-Redmond says the layoffs are part of a plan to "restructure the company."
-Under the same plan, the company cuts $ 7.600.000.000 it had for development activities as part of the acquisition of Finnish phone maker Nokia.
+Redmond reports that thesolutions "it's part of the plan to 'restructure the company.'
+As part of the same plan, the company is cutting $7.600.000.000 it had set aside for development activities as part of its acquisition of Finnish phone maker Nokia.

 Microsoft CEO Satya Nadella has already warned that "difficult choices are coming," and today's announcement is certainly one of those decisions, especially as the company lays off thousands of handset developers.